nokotamustang/PersonalPortfolio/README.md

 ## SaaS account and billing system

-This application uses deep learning algorithms to alter audio files.
-The platform is built using Python, PyTorch, and runs on AWS.
+This application uses deep learning to alter voice audio.
+The platform used Python, PyTorch, and runs on AWS.

 ![Billing 1](./img/al_1.png)
 _I designed and built a customer management portal and payment system to help the company scale-up their product service (SaaS).
 The stack was **React** with **Redux**, within a **Typescript** environment running on **Node.js**._

-The payment system is connected to Chargebee, a third-party system that works with **Stripe**, which is in turn connected to third party payment gateways.
+I designed and built the payment system, connected to Chargebee that works with **Stripe**.

-On the main app itself I have worked on adding components to the tools, and controls for third party effects wrappers and other tasks such as import/export of raw data from various file formats, and general maintenance and bug fixing.
-This application is an **Electron** app with a codebase written mostly in **Typescript**.

 ## Augmented reality for beauty

 I built an **Electron** desktop application to integrate simulation toolkit with web technologies for the front-end.
 This used **TypeScript** web logic with the **C++19** backend of the Augmented reality software.

 I led a research project to determine how realistic their foundation makeup simulation algorithm was; and then to design an improved one.
-For this I predominantly worked in Python for prototyping ideas seen from research papers; and **C++19** for the back-end application in which I created new tools for measuring the accuracy compared to real makeup.
+For this I worked in Python for prototyping ideas from research papers.
+For the prototype I used **C++19** in which I created new tools for measuring the accuracy compared to real makeup.

 ![Foundation 2](./img/hol_3.png)
 ![Foundation 4](./img/hol_2.png)
 _From foundation makeup testing on real skin, to one simulation of foundation from the renderers, and the simulation accuracy metrics._

 I led a research project to create a concept of AR makeup tutorials.
 This used face tracking in real-time video combined with animations made in **After Effects**.
 The technologies are the **C++19** backend for the tracker, **Emscripten** to compile the application into **ASM-JS** for web, and **Typescript** for the front end and tools to render the real-time animations.
-This tool for example is used by Burberry for their Virtual Studio.

 ![AR Tutorials 1](./img/hol_2.jpg)
 ![AR Tutorials 3](./img/hol_animation.gif)